 Here are some common concerns your child may have and ways you can help address them:

-Myths about learning and attention issues: Your child may worry that the employer believes some common myths about learning and attention issues.
+Myths about learning and thinking differences: Your child may worry that the employer believes some common myths about learning and thinking differences.
 For example, she may worry that her boss will confuse her issues with intellectual disabilities.
 (These used to be called “mental retardation.”)
 If your child decides to disclose her disability, it’s a good idea for her to mention past successes and strategies that have worked for her in school and other places.
-She may also want to bring up some common misunderstandings or consider giving her employer a handout on myths and facts about learning and attention issues.
+She may also want to bring up some common misunderstandings or consider giving her employer a handout on myths and facts about learning and thinking differences.

 Confidentiality issues: Your child may worry that if she tells her employer, word will get out and all of her coworkers will know about her disability.
 Human resources officers know that information about a worker’s disabilities must remain private and that employers can get in trouble for breaking that rule.
 Most likely your child’s coworkers won’t hear about her disability unless she tells them herself.